wevm/wagmi/docs/core/guides/migrate-from-v1-to-v2.md

 Wagmi Core v2 redesigns the core APIs to mesh better with [Viem](https://viem.sh).
 This major version transforms Wagmi into a light wrapper around Viem, sprinkling in multichain support and account management.
 As such, there are some breaking changes and deprecations to be aware of outlined in this guide.

-To get started, install the latest version of Wagmi and it's required peer dependencies.
+To get started, install the latest version of Wagmi using the `alpha` dist-tag and it's required peer dependencies.

 ::: code-group
 ```bash-vue [pnpm]